crcn/mesh.js.org/src/common/components/body/docs/md/database-adapters.md

 #### load operation

-Loads one or many items in a collection.
+Loads one or many items from a collection.
+Each item found is streamed back as `data`.

 <br />Syntax: `{ name: "load", collection: collectionName, multi: Boolean, query: Object }`